 Kabaliya Dance.
 Photography by Megha Katokar

-Israeli Artist Avi Mazliah, expressed the unspoken emotions of the song in a unique contemporary style of dance.
-Then we had strong and magically voice of Limor Ballas, Freelance singer, who made us fall in love with Hebrew language.
+Israeli Artist Avi Mazliah expressed the unspoken emotions of the song in a unique contemporary style of dance.
+Then we had the strong and magical voice of Limor Ballas, a Freelance singer, who made us fall in love with the Hebrew language.

 One can’t stop tapping their feet on the Cathy Guitar tune by Nepali Singer, Himalaya Rai and Afro beats on djambe drums by Gali Durugappa.

 It feels great to just laze on the sandy banks surrounded by all sorts of Musical instruments and sipping the special Lassi.